krusoadi/PEP_V2/README.md

 ### [The photos of the runtime](photos_of_runtime)

 The photos in this directory show the app in runtime, and the resulting playlist in spotify.

+### Running the app

+Make sure the required dependencies are downloaded, and run the main.py.
+When the program used for the first time, it needs authentication, which will pop up instantly in the default browser of the user.
+The app was developed using Python 3.11.3 so I advise using this version for running.